 Taking medication during school hours or during school-related activities is prohibited unless it is necessary for a student's health and well-being.
-When a student's licensed health care provider and parent/guardian believe that it is necessary for the student to take a medication during school hours or school-related activities, the parent/guardian must request that the school dispense the medication to the child by completing a "Student Medical Authorization Form."
+When a student's licensed health care provider and parent/guardian believe that it is necessary for the student to take a medication during school hours or school-related activities, the parent/guardian must request that the school dispense the medication to the child by completing a "Medication Permission Form" which must be signed by both parent/guardian and licensed health care provider.

-No school or district employee is allowed to administer to any student, or supervise a student's self-administration of any prescription or non-prescription medication until a completed and signed School Medication Authorization Form is submitted by the student's parent/guardian.
+No school or district employee is allowed to administer to any student, or supervise a student's self-administration of any prescription or non-prescription medication until a completed and signed "Medication Permission Form" is submitted by the student's parent/guardian.
 This does not include the emergency administration of an epinephrine auto-injector (EpiPen®) by a trained school or district employee as provided under state law.